ElecGeek/HealthMeter/README.md

 For the whose has an health or sport meter meter with the properties:
 * can be connected with a (micro) usb that exposes a disk containing a unique file.
-* the file is a concatenation of measurements, until the meter's memory is full (and has be be erase for the device).
+* the file is a concatenation of measurements, until the meter's memory is full (and has be be erase from the device).
 * the measurement binary files:
   * contains some data
   * contains records separated by a series of $ff (odd or even)